 The proximate reason for going to Tbilisi at that time was an American cultural presentation called the Preservation Hall Jazz Band out of New Orleans, amazing octogenarian jazz musicians.
 They did several performances in Tbilisi.
-We hosted a small reception for them afterwards and then they again performed in Moscow.
+We hosted a small reception for them afterwards and they again performed in Moscow.

-It is just occurring to me now; I wasn't the cultural attaché.
+I wasn't the cultural attaché.
 I wasn't the CAO, I was the press attaché or information officer but I didn't think anything of blending the roles, of going to Tbilisi to attend the Preservation Hall Jazz Band concert and hosting the reception afterwards.

-I remember quite a few years later going to New Orleans and hearing them perform there.
-You have to line up in the street to get in.
-I think it is even free.
+A few years later, I went to New Orleans and heard them perform.
+You had to line up in the street to get in.
 Some of the same people who had been in Moscow in 1979 were still with the band.
 Not the octogenarians but some of their younger performers.

-That's the kind of thing we weren't going to experience after the invasion of Afghanistan in December of '79.
+That's the kind of thing we weren't going to experience after the invasion of Afghanistan in December of 1979.
 This was September of '79.

-Q: What was the impression you were getting, both you yourself but also from the other officers of the embassy towards Brezhnev and the leadership of the politburo?
+Q: What was the impression you were getting, both you and the other officers of the embassy towards Brezhnev and the leadership of the politburo?
 Was this a politburo that was even compos mentis?

 BROWN: The only member of the politburo who was given much credence was Kosygin.
 Brezhnev was secretary general of the party.
 You had the nominal president, Nikolai Podgorny (his official title was Chairman of the Presidium of the Supreme Soviet) and Alexei Kosygin who was in effect the prime minister.
-When American delegations came out, they would call most often on Kosygin and he seemed to be compos mentis.
+When American delegations came, they would call most often on Kosygin and he seemed to be compos mentis.
 He was in better health than Brezhnev.
-In conversation, he was intelligent.
+In conversation, he sounded intelligent.
 Brezhnev had only a few years left to live and it was quite well known he was ill.
 He would reportedly joke with visiting delegations that if there were any smokers among them, they should blow smoke in his direction since his doctors had banned him from smoking.
 Rumors would frequently circulate that he had died.